The 40-Year-Old Virgin-2005

 Grade: A

-Licorice Pizza (2021) is a Los Angeles-based coming-of-age drama by director Paul Thomas Anderson.
-Anderson is one of my favorite directors and the film is a must-see for fans of his.
-Most fans of his yearn to see everything he creates and this one will not disappoint.
+Anderson is one of my favorite directors, and the film is a must-see for fans of his.
+Most fans of his yearn to see everything he creates, and this one will not disappoint.

-One may initially yawn at the tired coming-of-age drama genre and I did too but once I heard that Anderson was directing my curiosity was piqued and I felt secure in the knowledge that the film would be different.
+One may initially yawn at the tired coming-of-age drama genre, and I did too, but once I heard that Anderson was directing, my curiosity was piqued, and I felt secure in the knowledge that the film would be different.

 Indeed, Licorice Pizza is special and has a charm all its own.

-The expected killer musical soundtrack, prevalent in many Anderson films is there and befitting of the time of 1973.
-A bit of quirky black humor and general weirdness is also there and so are cameos by A-list superstars like Sean Penn and Bradley Cooper.
+The expected killer musical soundtrack, prevalent in many Anderson films, is there and befitting of the time of 1973.
+A bit of quirky black humor and general weirdness is also there, and so are cameos by A-list superstars like Sean Penn and Bradley Cooper.

-Speaking of the soundtrack, they may not be the expected top hits of the time but more obscure gems like ‘Life On Mars?” by David Bowie, “Walk Away” by Joe Walsh, or “But You’re Mine” by Sonny & Cher.
+Speaking of the soundtrack, they may not be the expected top hits of the time, but more obscure gems like ‘Life On Mars?” by David Bowie, “Walk Away” by Joe Walsh, or “But You’re Mine” by Sonny & Cher.
 I enjoyed the under-the-radar approach as it fits the central characters.

-Besides these and other juicy trimmings, the story is a wonderful romantic comedy featuring up-and-coming Hollywood stars, Alana Haim and Cooper Hoffman.
 They carry the film and emit tremendous chemistry from their very first scene.
-Haim is in a rock band and Hoffman is the son of actor and frequent Anderson star Phillip Seymore Hoffman.
-I bet dad would be proud of his son.
+Haim is in a rock band, and Hoffman is the son of actor and frequent Anderson star Phillip Seymore Hoffman.
+I bet Dad would be proud of his son.

 Alana Kane (Haim) and Gary Valentine (Hoffman) are twenty-five years old and fifteen years old, respectively.
-They grow up, run around, and fall in love in California’s San Fernando Valley in the year of 1973.
-Gary is a child actor who also dabbles in his own public relations business while Alana is a struggling photographer’s assistant yearning to do something more important.
+They grew up, ran around, and fell in love in California’s San Fernando Valley in 1973.

-The setting of sunny California in 1973 is pure genius as Anderson authentically takes us there with the cars, the clothing, and the hairstyles then considered trendy.
-The added pleasure of seeing stars of the day like Jack Holden (really William Holden), Lucy Doolittle (really Lucille Ball), and film producer John Peters is downright gleeful.
+The added pleasure of seeing stars of the day, such as Jack Holden (really William Holden), Lucy Doolittle (really Lucille Ball), and film producer John Peters, is downright gleeful.

 Not to be outdone, Sean Penn, Christine Ebersole, and Bradley Cooper portray these figures.
-Each actor is delightful in their respective roles with my favorite being Penn as the martini slugging Holden.
+Each actor is delightful in their respective roles, with my favorite being Penn as the martini-slugging Holden.

 But the film is hardly about celebrity sightings in a long-ago era.

-During the final act, Alana becomes enamored with a politician that she works for.
+During the final act, Alana becomes enamored with a politician for whom she works.
 Not a superfluous romantic entanglement, the figure is Joel Wachs, a real-life then closeted gay male who later would champion gay causes.
-The film showcases the pain of a closeted gay man and his secretive boyfriend as Alana helps them put up a front to avoid his career being ruined.

-At the heart of Licorice Pizza though remains the romance of Gary and Alana.
-The fact that there is a ten-year age gap between them should be a big deal but somehow it’s not.
-Gary can be precocious and sometimes a little shit, and Alana is moody and temperamental but I fell in love with them anyway and other viewers will assuredly share my passion for the pair.
+Gary can be precocious and sometimes a little shit, and Alana is moody and temperamental, but I fell in love with them anyway, and other viewers will assuredly share my passion for the pair.

-There is a freshness and honesty to Licorice Pizza (2021) that cannot be unshaken.
-Thanks in large part to Hoffman and Haim the film is one of those that exude magnificence and appeal that is hard to put into words.
-Viewers of any age will immediately be transported back to young adulthood and the feelings and inadequacies that come along with it.
+There is a freshness and honesty to Licorice Pizza (2021) that cannot be shaken.
+Thanks in large part to Hoffman and Haim, the film is one of those that exude magnificence and appeal that is hard to put into words.

 I wish more films of this ilk were made.